Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-forms.rst

   * @includeSelector - selector for the page element which includes the content to be printed.
 This allows the PDF generation to ignore parts of the page such as navigation, sidebars and footers etc. Defaults to #content.
-  * @excludeSelector - selector for any elements inside the element being printed which should be hidden.
   * @maxRecords - maximum number of records to load per report table.
 Default 200.
   * @fileName - default name given to download PDF files.
 Defaults to report.pdf.
   * @addToSelector - if specified, then the button generated will be added to the element